gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/IncompatibleChanges_v7.md

 # Incompatible Changes in CDS Compiler Version 7

-This document lists (potentially) incompatible changes which came with Compiler Version 7.
+This document lists (potentially) incompatible changes which came with Compiler Version 7, including the fixes of Version 7.0.2.

 <!-- toc: start -->